jdevstatic-tutorials/content-dev-workflow/README.md

 is to use Google Docs.
 I will
 copy and paste the rendered content in Google Docs.
 Don't get me wrong,
+I am not using Google Docs
+for content creation,
-I am not using this for the content, it is just to check particularly for spelling.
+it is just to check particularly for spelling.
 Also, you will see the structure of your content easily